Accessing data in Amazon S3

 Step 1: Log In to the CLI

 1. Run the command aws configure.
-You will be prompted on the cli to enter your AWS Access Key ID, AWS Secret Access Key, default region, and output format.
+You will be prompted on the CLI to enter your AWS Access Key ID, AWS Secret Access Key, default region, and output format.

-• For the default region, be sure that it is set the same region as in the Bobsled share.
+• For the default region, be sure that it is set to the same region as in the Bobsled share.

-• Set the output format to json
+• Set the output format to JSON

 aws configure